 The PIV Card supports a set of authentication mechanisms that can be used to implement graduated assurance levels.
-The assurance levels used within this Standard are closely aligned with NIST [SP 800-63], which specifies a digital identity risk management process that is cited by OMB [M-19-17].
+The assurance levels used for remote/networked access within this Standard are closely aligned with NIST [SP 800-63], which specifies a digital identity risk management process that is cited by OMB [M-19-17].

-The following subsections specify which PIV authentication mechanisms CAN be used to support the various authenticator assurance levels described in this section.
-Two or more authentication mechanisms MAY be applied in unison to achieve additional assurance of the identity of the PIV cardholder.
+The following subsections specify which PIV authentication mechanisms can be used to support various assurance levels described in this section.
+Two or more authentication mechanisms MAY be applied together to achieve additional assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO may be applied in unison to achieve additional assurance of cardholder identity.

-Adequately designed and implemented relying systems can achieve the PIV Card 2420 assurance levels stated in Table 6-1 for physical access and Table 6-2 for logical access.
-2421 Relying systems that are inadequately designed or implemented may only achieve 2422 lower assurance levels.
-The design of the components of relying systems-including 2423 card readers, biometric capture devices, cryptographic modules, and key management 2424 systems-involves many factors not fully specified by FIPS 201, such as correctness of 2425 the functional mechanism, physical protection of the mechanism, and environmental 2426 conditions at the authentication point.
-Additional standards and best practice guidelines 2427 (e.g., [SP 800-53], [FIPS 140], and [SP 800-116]) apply to the design and implementation 2428 of relying systems.
-2429
+Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in Section 6.3.1 for physical access and in Section 6.3.2 for logical access.
+Relying systems that are inadequately designed or implemented may only achieve lower assurance levels.
+The design of the components of relying systems-including card readers, biometric capture devices, cryptographic modules, and key management systems-involves many factors not fully specified by FIPS 201, such as correctness of the functional mechanism, physical protection of the mechanism, and environmental conditions at the authentication point.
+Additional standards and best practice guidelines (e.g., [SP 800-53], [FIPS 140], and [SP 800-116]) apply to the design and implementation of relying systems.